mika-s/mika-s.github.io/_posts/2018-01-10-quality-min-and-max-with-jpeg-recompress.markdown

 ### Tl;dr

-- Quality sets the target presets for how good the perceived quality has to be when compressing.
+- quality sets the target presets for how good the perceived quality has to be when compressing.
 It will directly influence the quality of the compressed image.
+- target sets the target to a specific value if you need something else than the presets.
+For example if low quality is not low enough.
 - min sets the lower limit of the binary search.
 The quality of the compressed image will never go below this value.
 - max sets the upper limit of the binary search.
 The quality of the compressed image will never go above this value + 1.
+- to get heavy compression, below what the default values provide, you can either set the target manually (below what low quality provides), or set `max` to a small number.

 [github-jpeg-recompress]: https://github.com/danielgtaylor/jpeg-archive
 [wikipedia-ssim]: https://en.wikipedia.org/wiki/Structural_similarity